 Volunteer Training: For information about making an invaluable contribution at Maker Faire, please see our new Maker-In-Training program.

-Performers who wish to share or speak about what they do on our stage can do so for FREE; just sign up as a maker above.
+Performers who wish to share or speak about what they do on our stage can do so for FREE.